Alice Kuperjanov: In independent Estonia

 In 1925, a women's group aimed at involving women in national defence and the development of society, a predecessor of the Women's Home Protection (NKK), was established in Tartu.
 Kuperjanov was one of its founders and became the deputy chairwoman.
 Her work, along with that of many other women of the time, is credited with the founding of the Estonian women's movement.
 In 1932, she became chairwoman of the Women's Home Protection Division II, a position she held until her death.
 She was also active at the national level, serving as secretary of the organisation.
 In 1938, she taught catering classes at the Tondi Battle School, which were attended by 147 women.

 In addition to her work with the NKK, Kuperjanov served on the board of the Lasteabi ("Children's Aid") Society, which organised catering for 200 needy children as well as the collection and distribution of clothes for poorer families in Tartu.
 She was also one of the founders of the Tartu Housewives' Society and an organiser of the Tartu Institute of Home Education.
 Politically, she was a member of Jaan Tõnisson's National Centre Party.
 She was a member of the party's Tartu County Committee and chairwoman of its women's section, and in 1932 was a member of the Tartu City Council.
 In 1937 she sold her 25 hectare farm inherited from her husband and built a house in Tartu.

 Imprisonment and death

 After the 1940 Soviet invasion and occupation of Estonia during World War II, Kuperjanov, like all other leaders of Estonian political organisations, came to the immediate attention of the Stalinist regime's secret police, the NKVD.
-On 14 June 1941, she was arrested at her home, and a few weeks later deported to a Soviet prison camp in the Ural Mountains in Sosva, Sverdlovsk Oblast).
+On 14 June 1941, she was arrested at her home, and a few weeks later deported to a Soviet prison camp in the Ural Mountains in Sosva, Sverdlovsk Oblast.
 She was accused of belonging to the "counter-revolutionary" Defence League in 1925–1940 and of having been the wife of a "White partisan commander" fighting against the Soviet Red Army in 1918–1919.
 She was sentenced to death by shooting and confiscation of all property.
 Alice Kuperjanov was executed on 17 July 1942.

 Publications

-In 1937, Kuperjanov published a memoir of her time with her husband, entitled Julius Kuperjanov's Companion from the German Occupation to the Battle of Paju.
+In 1937, Kuperjanov published a memoir of her time with her husband, entitled Julius Kuperjanovi kaaslasena Saksa okupatsioonist Paju lahinguni (English: Julius Kuperjanov's Companion from the German Occupation to the Battle of Paju.)